Houston riot of 1917: Release and rehabilitation

 In 1937, the remains of the 13 executed soldiers were exhumed from their unmarked graves and reburied with military headstones in Fort Sam Houston National Cemetery.
+In 1938, President Franklin D. Roosevelt ordered the release of the last 3-5 rioters still in prison.

-As of February 2022, the Pentagon is reviewing a clemency petition for all those convicted in the riot.
+On November 13, 2023, the Army set aside the convictions of the 110 soldiers.
+"After a thorough review, the Board has found that these Soldiers were wrongly treated because of their race and were not given fair trials," said Secretary of the Army Christine Wormuth.
+"By setting aside their convictions and granting honorable discharges, the Army is acknowledging past mistakes and setting the record straight."

 Camp Logan today

 The area where Camp Logan was located is now called Memorial Park.
 It is bordered by highways I-10 and I-610.